 The last verse is the fantasy of every clergy person who has tried to educate people in the faith.
 Jeremiah dreams of the day when we don’t even need to teach.
 They will simply know the Lord.
 Is this on this planet one day?
 Or do we wait around for heaven to happen?

 2 Timothy 3:14-4:5.
 What is Scripture?
 Never have we experienced such a huge preaching/pastoral question!!!
 Maybe need a class (or classes) instead of a sermon.
 And yet to stake out the beauty, wonder, and life of Scripture in preaching is essential.
+One time for my sermon I left the pulpit, sat on a stool holding my own personal Bible, gave a little intro to why I love it, and why it's hard, and then flipped through, pointing to some particular passages that matter; you can watch here.
+I likely will do this again on Sunday!

 “Inspired” means “breathed into.”
 Scripture isn’t a set of iron tablets, but a living things with dynamism and vitality.
 And the Bible clearly claims to be human witness to God, even if cajoled and shaped by God’s Spirit.
 The Qur’an claims to be direct dictation by Allah.
 The Bible is different – which we can tell from its contents.